-Every-Pay is an Estonian payment processing service which offers some of the lowest card processing rates available anywhere as well as next morning settlement.
-In this guide, I review the service, share my own experience and provide some useful hacks.
+Every-Pay is an Estonian payment processing service that offers some of the lowest card processing rates available anywhere as well as next morning settlement.
+In this guide, I review the service and share my own experience with it.

 Every-Pay is a service offered in partnership with LHV, Estonia’s third-largest bank by assets.
 It is a complete payment processing solution, which means that it acts as both a gateway and merchant account, in a way that is similar to what Stripe does.
 Where it differs from Stripe is in the requirement for an LHV business bank account.

 Indeed, to open an Every-Pay account, you must first open an LHV business bank account.
 In most cases, this involves a personal visit to Estonia.
 I certainly hope that remote opening will be more widely supported in the future, at least for those with e-Resident cards, but little progress has been made in that direction so far.
-Estonian banks are also famously unfriendly to non-residents, often requiring proof of a significant local tie.
+Estonian banks are also famously unfriendly to non-residents, often requiring proof of a significant local tie and even then it is a crap shot whether they will open the account or not.
 Your mileage may vary here but I recommend preparing a solid explanation as to why you need an Estonian business bank account.
-Obviously, if your company is registered in Estonia, things will be far easier.
+Obviously, if your company is registered in Estonia, things will be a little easier (just a little).

 Now if you do manage to open an account, the service itself is great.
 Processing rates are some of the best I have seen anywhere, as low as 1.20% (no other fee).
 Transactions are settled into the linked LHV account by the end of the next morning, a great feature for those with high cash-flow requirements.
 Multiple currencies are supported although settlements are converted into EUR.
 It is worth mentioning that as of 2019, LHV cannot support USD payments as they do not have a corresponding agreement in place with a bank in the United States.